daxian-dbw/PowerShell-ALC-Samples/Resolving-Event-with-ALC/scenario-demos/1-SampleModule-only.md

 ## SampleModule only

-> NOTE: this assumes you have built and generated the 3 modules successfully.
+> NOTE: This assumes you have built and generated the 3 modules successfully with `.\build.ps1 -UseTechnique CustomALC`.
+>
+> The demo will work mostly the same when you build with `-UseTechnique LoadFile`.
+The only difference is the name of the `AssemblyLoadContext`, as `Assembly.LoadFile` uses the assembly file path for the name of the `AssemblyLoadContext` instance it creates.

 When `SampleModule` is the only module in the picture, its resolving handler will serve the loading request of the `1.0.0.0` version of `SharedDependency.dll`.